Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Virtual Terminal Basics.rst

 	cd build
 	./vt_example

 That's it for this Tutorial.
-You should be able to run it as long as you have a VT and a "can0" network, see the test pool be uploaded, and be able to interact with all buttons on screen!
+You should be able to run it as long as you have a VT and a supported CAN driver, see the test pool be uploaded, and be able to interact with all buttons on screen!

 If you would like to see more advanced VT tutorials or have other feedback, please visit our `GitHub page <https://github.com/ad3154/ISO11783-CAN-Stack>`_ and feel free to open a discussion!
 We're friendly, we promise.